There are few places in the world where it is possible to travel right across the country by canoe.

 There is a lot of paddling but unless we choose a sneaky river short cut it is all flat.
 In total the journey is 100km/60 miles.

-The Great Glen is well served with clean flushing and composting toilets even at our preferred wild camping spots there are built toilets.
+The Great Glen is well served with clean flushing and composting toilets allong the way but we also have private faclitiles in the cottage at night.

 In between, we have our collapsable loo and privacy tent.